 Sebaceous Cyst vs. Sebaceous Adenoma

 Sebaceous cysts in dogs are less common (14).
-They are thought to develop from an obstruction of the follicles, which leads to an abnormal accumulation of sebum.
+They are thought to develop from an obstruction of the follicles, leading to an abnormal sebum accumulation.

 Treatment for Sebaceous Adenomas in Dogs